lanejr/carabAoS/doc/classification.md

 In this tool, we use inverse distance weighting, i.e. `weight = 1/d`, when counting votes if this parameter is enabled.
 This gives closer neighbours a much stronger vote than further neighbours, meaning a single very close point can out-vote several further points, overcoming the problem of skewed archetype distributions.

 As before, if the data set is small and curated such that there is no archetype dominance then this extra step would not be necessary.
 Alternatively, in some cases it may be desirable to have this biased classification, where a dominant archetype in the data set reflects the real world popularity of that archetype, and actually aids in classification.
+Finally, for the special case where 'k' is `1`, this distance weighting has no effect.

 ### Warscroll and Enhancement Weights